 On December 19, 2014, the Company entered into a \$500 million unsecured two-year term loan credit agreement with various lenders.
 The term loan facility, prior to its termination, required prepayment under certain circumstances from the net cash proceeds of sales of equity or certain assets and borrowings outside the ordinary course of business.
 The term loan facility was repaid in full in April 2015 with proceeds from the divestiture of the Company's northeast Pennsylvania gathering assets and borrowings under the Company's revolving credit facility.

-The revolving credit facility provides a borrowing capacity of up to \$2.0 billion and matures in December 2018, with options for two oneyear extensions with participating lender approval.
+The revolving credit facility provides a borrowing capacity of up to \$2.0 billion and matures in December 2018, with options for two one-year extensions with participating lender approval.
 The amount available under the revolving credit facility may be increased by \$500 million upon the Company's agreement with its participating lenders.
-The interest rates on the revolving credit and term loan facility are calculated based upon the Company's credit rating and are currently 150 basis points over the current LIBOR as of March 31, 2015.
-The revolving credit facility is, and term loan facility was, unsecured and are not guaranteed by any subsidiaries of the Company.
-The revolving credit facility contains, and term loan facility contained, covenants imposing certain restrictions on the Company, including a financial covenant under which Southwestern may not issue total debt in excess of 60% of its total adjusted book capital.
+The interest rate on the revolving credit facility is calculated based upon the Company's credit rating and is currently 150 basis points over the current LIBOR as of June 30, 2015.
+The revolving credit facility is unsecured and are not guaranteed by any subsidiaries of the Company.
+The revolving credit facility contains covenants imposing certain restrictions on the Company, including a financial covenant under which Southwestern may not issue total debt in excess of 60% of its total adjusted book capital.
 This financial covenant with respect to capitalization percentages excludes the effects of any full cost ceiling impairments (after December 31, 2011), certain hedging activities and the Company's pension and other postretirement liabilities.
-As of March 31, 2015, the Company was in compliance with the covenants of its revolving credit facility, term loan facility and other debt agreements.
+As of June 30, 2015, the Company was in compliance with the covenants of its revolving credit facility and other debt agreements.